PyThaiNLP/thai-g2p-wiktionary-corpus/README.md

 # Thai Grapheme to Phoneme (G2P) Wiktionary Corpus

-This project give you a Thai Grapheme to Phoneme corpus for build Thai grapheme-to-phoneme models.
+This is the Thai Grapheme to Phoneme corpus for build Thai grapheme-to-phoneme models.
 The corpus come from Wiktionary that scrape by [WikiPron](https://pypi.org/project/wikipron/).
 It is use IPA.

 The corpus license is [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).